ARTICLE XI. VOTING PROCEDURES

 D. No coach or individual acting as coach / supervisor of a competing school may judge at a tournament once they have been working in the tab room or the judges room at that tournament unless excused to do so by the Tournament Director because of lack of judges without conflicts.

 E. Judge Comportment: Any judge found to be unruly, excessively disrespectful, aggressive or a danger to the students by any CFL coach must be reported immediately to the Tournament Director.
-The TD should interview the judge as soon as possible and may excuse the judge without penalty to the team she or he represents.
+The TD should interview the judge as soon as possible and may excuse the judge without penalty to that judge's school.

 F. Judge Instructions: